-If you’re looking to downsize your collection, Hemingway’s will offer either cash or credit for books that we need.
-For cash, we pay 25%-35% of our resale price.
+If you’re looking to downsize your collection, Hemingway’s is offering cash payments of 25%-35% of our resale price on each item.
 For instance, if you bring us a book worth $4.00, we would pay between $1.00 and $1.50 depending on its condition and resale demand.
-For credit, we give you 50% of our resale price.
 So for a $4.00 book, you get $2.00.
-This credit can then go towards half of your purchase of used books in store.
-Credit cannot go towards vinyl records or new books.
-Your store credit never expires, and can be added to at any time!

 - We try to accept as many titles as we can but some books are so plentiful that we simply don’t need any more.
 We check all titles in our inventory system and accept the titles we need.